BNeutral/SamplePythonMicroservice/README.md

 > pip freeze > requirements.txt

-So people can install the libraries with
+So people can install the libraries with the following (will need to update scripts)

 > pip install -r requirements.txt